CBB752Spring2017/CBB752Spring2017.github.io/index.md

 **Coding:** modify the script provided, perform side chain rotations for each mutant residue at locations 19, and calculate the lowest energy conformation for each.

-**Pipeline:** Visualize the change on software, get impact predictions from mutation database.
+**Pipeline:** Visualize the rotations of the two side chain dihedral angles.

 **-2.
 Analyze the structure of three mutant type of this protein at location 35: I35YL, I35F, I35V.**

 **Writing:** What changes has this mutation cause to the structure and what impact could the mutation have, from molecular pathway to the the phenotype?

-**Coding:** modify the script provided, perform side chain rotations for each mutant residue at locations 19, and calculate the lowest energy conformation for each.
+**Coding:** Modify the script provided, perform side chain rotations for each mutant residue at locations 19, and calculate the lowest energy conformation for each.

-**Pipeline:** Visualize the change on software, get impact predictions from mutation database.
+**Pipeline:** Visualize the rotations of the two side chain dihedral angles.